Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Home > Blog > Employment Based Immigration

 To qualify for an O-1 visa as a software engineer, you must demonstrate exceptional skills in your field.
-Being an exceptional candidate in the context of the O-1 visa application means you have reached a level of expertise, indicating that you are in the top percentile in the technology field.
-The achievements or contributions Your achievements or contributions will determine this.
+Being an exceptional candidate means you have reached a level of expertise within the top percentile in the technology field.
+The achievements or contributions you have will determine this.

-In order to establish your eligibility, you can provide evidence of your extraordinary abilities such as:
+To establish your eligibility, you can provide evidence of your extraordinary abilities, such as:

-It’s important to remind you that the O-1 visa requires sponsorship from a U.S. employer or an agent who acts on behalf of the employer.
-The employer or agent must file a petition with the U.S. Citizenship and Immigration Services (USCIS) on your behalf, providing the necessary documentation to support your extraordinary ability claim.
+The O-1 visa requires sponsorship from a U.S. employer or an agent who acts on behalf of the employer.
+The employer or agent must file a Form I-129, Petition for a Nonimmigrant Worker, with the U.S. Citizenship and Immigration Services (USCIS) on your behalf, providing the necessary documentation to support your extraordinary ability claim.

 Find out How to Get an O-1 Visa With a Ph.D